alfonsof/azure-java-examples/README.md

 # Java examples on Microsoft Azure

-This repo contains Java code examples on the Microsoft Azure platform.
+This repo contains Java code examples on Microsoft Azure.

 ## Quick start

-You must have a [Microsoft Azure subscription](https://azure.microsoft.com/).
+You must have a [Microsoft Azure](https://azure.microsoft.com/) subscription.

 You must have an Azure storage account for the Azure Blob Storage examples.